 The best way to use silicone-based commercial hair oils is when hair is damp, before blow-drying or air-drying.

 Depending on the length of your hair, squeeze out at least a pea-sized amount of hair oil.
 Apply it to your hair beginning at the mid-length point, and work it downwards to the ends of the hair, either with your hands or a brush.
 Follow it up with your usual hair styling routine.

 If you notice some flyaways after you already finished styling your hair, you can smooth them down with a tiny amount of hair oil.

 • As a pre-shower hair treatment, coat your hair and scalp with your hair oil of choice.
 Make sure every strand is thoroughly saturated by applying it to the hair in sections.

 You can leave it in for as long as you like – my favorite way is to apply it in the evening, wrap my hair up in a clean scarf, go to sleep, and wash it out in the morning for silky-soft hair.
 If the hair is dehydrated, do all of this while hair is damp.
 The oils will help lock the water in the hair.

 • For an extra boost of moisture, squeeze out a few drops of oil into your conditioner, right before applying it to your hair.
 Leave it in for a few minutes, and then rinse it out as normal.

 • If you don’t have the time for a full night soak in hair oils, but still need speedy repair, heat up your hair oils before applying.
-Don’t let them get too hot – just warm them up a bit with a double boiling method, or microwaving them at a very low heat.
+For the hot oil treatment for hair, don’t let them get too hot – just warm them up a bit with a double boiling method, or microwaving them at a very low heat.
 The warmth of the oil will open up your cuticles, and allow more of the oil to penetrate quickly.

 • If what you require is more of a scalp treatment than a hair treatment, rub the oil directly onto your scalp.
 Leave it in for 30-45 minutes, and wash it out.